marcelofern/marcelofern.github.io/notes/electronics/circuit_analysis/basic/linearity_and_superposition.md

 4. This type of analysis might end up generating little circuits, but it strengths come from identifying the significance of various parts of a more complex circuit.
 This is often done in transistor and phasor analysis.
+5. The most common analysis (power) is not subject to superposition.

 ## Examples